Love French Food

 You will also need a lidded, 9cm-deep terrine dish (29x7.5cm), or a 2lb loaf tin; baking parchment, kitchen foil, and a piece of card slightly larger than the top of the dish or the tin.

-This terrine can be made up to three days ahead, if you are preparing it for a special occasion.
+This terrine can be made up to three days ahead if you are preparing it for a special occasion.
 Do not be afraid to slightly vary the ingredients by experimentation to suit your taste preferences, but don't overdo either the tarragon or the Porcini mushrooms.

 What Is The Best Terrine Mold Made Of?

-Many chefs would recommend a cast-iron mold and especially one that is enameled.
+Many chefs would recommend a cast-iron mold, and especially one that is enameled.
 This type of heavy material bakes the terrine the best and most evenly.
-Although, it is expensive.
+Although it is expensive.

-If you prefer to spend less or use what is on hand, you can use a bread loaf made of stoneware, ovenproof glassware or stainless that you have.
+If you prefer to spend less or use what is on hand, you can use a bread loaf made of stoneware, ovenproof glassware, or stainless steel that you have.
 Simply place a sheet of parchment paper over the top and then 2 layers of tin foil, making sure to tuck the foil firmly around the edge.

 What Is A Terrine?

-This is a fair question because terrine can be confused with a paté as both are served as hors d'oeuvres and eaten as a spread on crackers or toast.
+This is a fair question because terrine can be confused with a paté, as both are served as hors d'oeuvres and eaten as a spread on crackers or toast.

-Another appetizer that is often confused with paté is Duck Foie Gras With Truffles, both of these recipes are a decadent treat..
-But, their is a difference.
-A pate is made of various ingredients , with the main one often being liver, salmon, or mushrooms, although there is no limit to the flavour.
-A common aspect of pate is that it is ground very fine and then can be placed in a decorative shaped container to mold or serve in.
+But there is a difference.
+A paté is made of various ingredients, with the main one often being liver, salmon, or mushrooms, although there is no limit to the flavor.
+A common aspect of paté is that it is ground very fine and then can be placed in a decorative shaped container to mold or serve in.

-On the other hand a terrine is made with chunky ingredients, not a smooth consistency like a pate and is almost always made in a terrine dish or loaf pan and sliced up into slabs.
+On the other hand, a terrine is made with chunky ingredients, not a smooth consistency like a paté, and is almost always made in a terrine dish or loaf pan and sliced up into slabs.

 More Great Recipes Like This One